wuseal/JsonToKotlinClass/README.md

 * http://blog.csdn.net/wuseal/article/details/77508585

 ### Others
-* Welcome anyone to raise new issue.
-* Welcome anyone to push a pull request to improve me.
+* Any kind of issues are welcome.
+* Pull Requests are highly appreciated.

 ### Thanks
-* Thank [@davidbilik](https://github.com/davidbilik) give me first awesome advice.
+* Thank [@davidbilik](https://github.com/davidbilik) for giving me the first awesome advice.
-* Thank [@cgoodroe](https://github.com/cgoodroe) raise many awesome issues for me,Help me improve myself
+* Thank [@cgoodroe](https://github.com/cgoodroe) for opening many awesome issues for me, help me improve myself
-* Thank [@wangzhenguang](https://github.com/wangzhenguang) remains me the details of problem
+* Thank [@wangzhenguang](https://github.com/wangzhenguang) for reminding me of the details of the problem
+* Thank [@kezhenxu94](https://github.com/kezhenxu94/) for introducing CI/CD to save me a lot of time :)

-### Find me useful ? :heart:
+### Find it useful ? :heart:
-* Support me by clicking the :star: button on the upper right of this page. :v:
+* Support and encourage me by clicking the :star: button on the upper right of this page. :v:
-* Spread to others to let more people have a better develope expierience :heart:
+* Share to others to help more people have a better develope expierience :heart:

 ### Contact Community
-#### Scan into QQ Group
+#### Scan to join QQ Group
 ![群   号：341755074](https://user-images.githubusercontent.com/9211902/40884090-f447ac5e-673f-11e8-963d-08705f70b918.png)